CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard Deployment Guide.md

 			    mail.smtp.socketFactory.class: "javax.net.ssl.SSLSocketFactory"
 			    mail.smtp.socketFactory.fallback: "false"

+**Security Considerations**

+We want the ccpd-config.yml to be as secure as possible.
+Only the tomcat user needs to be able to read the file.
+We recommend limiting permissions to the file by running the following commands:

+	> sudo chown tomcat ccpd-config.yml
+	> sudo chgrp tomcat ccpd-config.yml
+	> sudo chmod 400 ccpd-config.yml

 ### Deploy WAR (Continued) ###
 Connect to the application server and transfer the `CCPD.war` to the `/opt/tomcat/webapps` directory.
 If Tomcat is running, it should automatically deploy the application.
 If Tomcat is not running, starting it will deploy the application.

 Once Tomcat is done with its deployment you should be able to access the application by entering `http://<public url of application server>:8080/CCPD`, into a browser.

+You may need to restart tomcat in order to complete the deployment,  you can do so using the following command

+	> sudo service tomcat restart

 CIS-CAT Pro Dashboard will bootstrap in a user with:
     username: admin,